 On Day 1 the subjects will be fasted overnight (at least 8 hours) prior to dosing.
 Food will be allowed from 4 hours post end of infusion.
+In addition to this, same fasting rule applies for all non-residential visits.

-Caffeine-containing foods and beverages will not be allowed from 36 hours before Check-in until discharge and from 36 hours before non-residential visits.
+Caffeine-containing foods and beverages will not be allowed from 24 hours before Check-in until discharge and from 24 hours before non-residential visits.